 Q3: Do you know of any families like Dhanu’s, who have to leave their villages for months in search of work?

-Answer: Yes, I know many of families who have left their village for months in search of work.
+Answer: Yes, I know many of such families who have left their village for months in search of work.

 Think and find out: